sunflowerno0b/ATW/docs/VPN.md

  `tar -cvfz [NAME OF TARBALL].tar.gz [DESIRED LOCATION OF FILE]`

 ## Connecting To Servers
-Working on systems will have you remoting into several machines.
+Working on systems will have you ssh'ing into several machines.
 At times you will have to copy over tarballs from one machine into yours or your desired external storage device.